top of page

 1993

 A short three-movement work given to abrupt thematic contrasts and a blend of tonal and post-tonal impulses.
-This piece won the University of Oregon Chamber Music Series competition and was premiered by the Alexander String Quartet in 1995.
+This piece won the 1994 University of Oregon Chamber Music Series Competition and was premiered by the Alexander String Quartet in February 1995.

 Transfigurations